This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 First, you can smoke peppers as a main or secondary ingredient of your meal – for example a stuffed smoked pepper dinner.
 Smoking peppers this way is a great way to incorporate delicious flavors into a normally more ordinary tasting meal.
 This method works great with bell peppers, poblano peppers, or really any of the mild to medium type of peppers.

 The other way to smoke peppers is to add flavor to them for use as ingredients and/or spices.
 This happens by using a process that will involve a dehydrator or an oven.
-Dehydrating is a method used to preserve fruits, veggies, meats for jerky, and other foods.
+Dehydrating is a method used to preserve fruits, veggies, and to make jerky and other foods.
 Basically when moisture is removed from your peppers, it helps to prevent the growth of bacteria and decay of the food – which extends the shelf life of your food.

 After your peppers absorb flavor on the smoker, they are then placed into a dehydrator for around 12 hours to dehydrate.
 This process removes moisture and results in a perfectly smoked pepper that will last for a long time and can be ground into delicious homemade spices.

 The art of the homemade spice has been lost in many regards.
 Nowadays, we typically just buy processed store bought spices from our local grocer.
 While these spices are typically fine, they’re suppressed in flavor and don’t stack up at all in comparison to the flavor of homemade spices.

 Things You’ll Need to Smoke Peppers

 Thankfully, the list of items and equipment you’ll need to smoke peppers is pretty small!
 Here is everything you should plan to have on hand for your smoked peppers recipe.

 - Smoker – obviously, you’ll need a smoker to cook and impart flavor into your peppers.
-Any type of smoker works great, but for peppers we typically recommend electric smokers or propane smokers simply because they are so easy to use.
-Also, you don’t want to over do smokey flavor with vegetables – and the smoke levels in electric and propane smokers are less intense than other smokers.
+Any type of smoker works great, but for peppers we don’t want to over do smokey flavor with vegetables – so plan accordingly when you’re bringing your smoker up to temperature.